No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 It’s not uncommon to find this place without visitors – you might have it all to yourself during your visit.

+Besides that, the brightly-colored red and yellow temple itself is quite a looker on its own.
 The main building is flanked by 2 multi-tiered towers in pagoda style.

 Allocate around 20 minutes to visit this pretty spot.